programminghistorian/jekyll/en/lessons/encoding-texts-tei-1.md

 {% include figure.html filename="en-tr-encoding-texts-tei-1-12.png" alt="List of elements that can appear within the body tag" caption="Figure 12.
 Possible elements within `<body>`." %}

-At first glance, all the possibilities may seem overwhelming.
+At first, all the possibilities may seem overwhelming.
 However, it is important to remember that a text is usually naturally divided into sections or parts.
 It is advisable, therefore, to use the element [`<div>`](https://perma.cc/X6FL-T3BW) for each of these sections, and to use the attribute `@type` or `@n` to distinguish different classes and their positions in the text (for example, `<div n=“3” type= “subsection”>…</div>`).

 If our text is short and simple, we can use just one `<div>`.
 For example: